-The Fresno Cycling Club is proud to present the 45th Annual Climb To Kaiser and Tollhouse Century on Saturday, June 24, 2023.
-The Climb to Kaiser is one of the most epic rides you will ever want to do.
+The Fresno Cycling Club is proud to present the 45th Annual Climb To Kaiser and Tollhouse Century on Saturday, June 17, 2023.
+The Climb to Kaiser is one of the most epic rides you will find.
 It is for those who love a challenge and are willing to put forth the training and effort to make sure they finish.
 Sign up for the one that suits your riding skills and abilities.

 The traditional Climb To Kaiser is rated as one of the 10 toughest rides in America by Bicycling Magazine.
 It is 155 grueling miles with over 15,000 feet of climbing.
 This ride will test your mental and physical toughness.